In-person TEFL Course in Phnom Penh, Cambodia

 • Accommodation

-Our partner centre has compiled a list of recommended hotels (below), all close to the training centre in Daun Penh district in Phnom Penh.
+AVSE-TESOL has compiled a list of recommended hotels (below), all close to the training centre in Daun Penh district in Phnom Penh.
 We would recommend choosing one of these, according to your budget, but you are of course welcome to find somewhere different that is right for you.
 If you do, we recommend staying in or close to Daun Penh district to minimise your commute!
-Our partner centre is also on hand to help with alternative options.
+AVSE-TESOL is also on hand to help with alternative options.

 Recommended budget hotels